LG SN5Y Review (2.1 Channel Soundbar)

 This was in a larger sized room too.

 In a normal sized room or bedroom, I have no doubts it’d sound just as good if not better.

-By no means is the bass lacking though; it’s here in spades and actually doesn’t get boomy either at those higher volumes which is really awesome.
+The bass presented here is serious; it’s here in spades and actually doesn’t get boomy either at those higher volumes which is really awesome.

 It’s clean, punchy, and really helps with making the overall action on screen that much more engaging.

 Trying the different sound modes was fun, and really allowed for a lot in the way of customization.
 When it came to the Virtual DTS:X surround sound mode, it actually gave a convincing enough effect to where I preferred leaving it on.

 The soundstage was much improved, and made it feel like there was some degree of surround sound even from above.

 I wouldn’t personally say it’s a complete replacement for dedicated ceiling speakers, but it’s certainly compelling enough to use.

 The compatible smartphone app was really helpful too, and allowed me to further adjust the settings.